By the end of this section, you will be able to:

 Before the price increase, there were about 24.6 million U.S. subscribers.
 After the price increase, 810,000 infuriated U.S. consumers canceled their Netflix subscriptions, dropping the total number of subscribers to 23.79 million.
 Fast forward to June 2013, when there were 36 million streaming Netflix subscribers in the United States.
 This was an increase of 11.4 million subscribers since the price increase—an average per quarter growth of about 1.6 million.
 This growth is less than the 2 million per quarter increases Netflix experienced in the fourth quarter of 2010 and the first quarter of 2011.

-During the first year after the price increase, the firm’s stock price (a measure of future expectations for the firm) fell from about $300 per share to just under $54.
-In 2015, however, the stock price is at $448 per share.
-Today, Netflix has 57 million subscribers in fifty countries.
+During the first year after the price increase, the firm’s stock price (a measure of future expectations for the firm) fell from about $33.60 per share per share to just under $7.80.
+By the end of 2016, however, the stock price was at $123 per share.
+By the end of 2021, the stock price was just over $600 per share, and Netflix had more than 214 million subscribers in fifty countries.

 What happened?
 Obviously, Netflix company officials understood the law of demand.
 Company officials reported, when announcing the price increase, this could result in the loss of about 600,000 existing subscribers.
 Using the elasticity of demand formula, it is easy to see company officials expected an inelastic response: